Nish021/System-Design/LLD /solid-principles/isp-dip.md

 High-level class → depends on → Low-level class
 ```

-Example: Bird → depends on → PigeonSparrowFly (concrete depends on concrete as shown in example below) ❌
+Example: Pigeon (low-level bird class) → depends on → PigeonSparrowFly concrete class ❌ (concrete depends on concrete as shown in example below) ❌
 This is **normal dependency direction**, but it creates tight coupling.

 DIP *inverts* this direction